derikb/character-sheet-app/README.md

 **If you are doing development**, then you you can `npm install` in the repo and `npm run start` to start the esbuild dev server/build.
 By default that will run the app at `http://localhost:8080`

+## Docker

+Still working this out, but...

+### Running locally with no database

+- Pull the repo.
+- From the main directory:
+    - Run `$ docker build --rm -t "charactersheetapp:latest" ./`
+    - Run `$ docker run --rm -d -p 8080:80/tcp charactersheetapp:latest`
+- That should generate the image and then run it so that the app is accessible via localhost:8080.
+If you have 8080 in use, you could change that to something else.

+## Running locally with a database

+Still need to work this out.

+## Running via docker for development

+Stil need to work this out too.

 ### Server

 * Point your server at the repo so it opens `./dist/index.html`.
 That's about it...